ohkorv/Spelaro/README.md

 # About the project

-Spelarö is a custom hardware project that lets you play audio files directly from a micro SD card and send them optically to an amplifier, DAC, or speakers using a standard TOSLINK cable.
-It's built to give you a clean digital audio source without dealing with Bluetooth compression or ground loop noise.
+Spelarö is a custom hardware project that lets you play audio files directly from a micro SD card.
+It sends the data optically via a toslink transmitter with a toslink cable.
+There was no project like this

 ## How It Works